Energy storage as a service

 Energy storage as a service (ESaaS) allows a facility to benefit from the advantages of an energy storage system by entering into a service agreement without purchasing the system.
 Energy storage systems provide a range of services to generate revenue, create savings, and improve electricity resiliency.
 The operation of the ESaaS system is a unique combination of an advanced battery storage system, an energy management system, and a service contract which can deliver value to a business by providing reliable power more economically.

 History

 Scott Foster, Energy Director of the United Nations Economic Commission for Europe, is one of the leading global advocates for energy as service.
-He coined the term 'iEnergy' to propagate a annual/monthly subscription fee for energy, rather than the present-day commodity-led pay per kilowatt of electricity system.
+He coined the term 'iEnergy' to propagate an annual/monthly subscription fee for energy, rather than the present-day commodity-led pay per kilowatt of electricity system.
 Foster believes a service-led system would put the onus on the energy supplier to improve reliability and offer the best possible service to customers.